 - anything that has been opened and stored for an extended period of time

-A yeast allergy may present as a yeast infection, as they share many of the same symptoms.
-One big difference is that people with a yeast allergy will usually become noticeably fatigued after consuming yeast.
-Although symptoms of a yeast allergy may vary from person to person, they may include one or more of the following:
+A yeast allergy may present as a yeast infection.
+They share many of the same symptoms.
+One big difference is that people who have a yeast allergy will usually become noticeably tired after eating yeast.
+Symptoms of a yeast allergy can vary from person to person, but they may include one or more of the following:

 - abdominal swelling

 - joint pain

 There is a common misconception that a yeast allergy is the cause of the red, blotchy skin that some people develop after drinking alcoholic beverages.
 This rash is actually most often related to sulphur dioxide.
 Sulphur dioxide is a common ingredient in alcohol, which may activate reactions to other allergens such as wheat and sulphites.
 Sometimes histamines and tannins will trigger rashes as well.
 A yeast allergy will typically not cause a rash.

 There are several tests available to confirm yeast (or any type of food) allergies, including: